faizpuru/ha-ambeo_soundbar/README.md

 ## Warning
 It's still a work in progress.
 Only tested on AMBEO Soundbar Plus for the moment
+Not working with AMBEO MAX for the moment

 ## Installation using HACS (Recommended)
 1. Navigate to HACS and add a custom repository